-^{} Contracts awarded as part of Marsden Fund, Catalyst, Rutherford Discovery Fellowships, James Cook Fellowships, Rutherford Foundation Fellowships and Scholarships, MBIE Science Whitinga Fellowships (2021-22 only).
+\ Contracts awarded as part of Marsden Fund, Catalyst, Rutherford Discovery Fellowships, James Cool Fellowships, Rutherford Foundation Fellowships and Scholarships in 2023.
+In 2024, contracts awarded included all of the same as for 2023 and additionally the Ngā Puanga Pūtaiao Fellowships.